Why study Science & Mathematics at Edgewood College?

 How do I join a STEM Learning Community?

 - Incoming students will be selected to join the Learning Communities based on their academic record from high school and an interest in studying one of the STEM fields at Edgewood College.

 - At Edgewood College, we define STEM to include our majors and/or programs in Biology, Chemistry, Geoscience, Physics, Mathematics, and Computing & Information Sciences.
 This includes the interest areas of pre-engineering and pre-health, which are embedded in the above majors.

 STEM Preview Day

-Please join us for special STEM Preview Days!
-Learn about Science, Technology, Engineering, and Mathematics (STEM) programs at Edgewood.
+Please join us for a special STEM Preview Day!
+Learn about Science, Technology, Engineering, and Mathematics (STEM) programs at Edgewood College.
 Meet current students and faculty, tour facilities, and learn more about how a liberal arts education benefits a STEM major.

 Academic Department Websites

 For questions about the STEM Learning Communities, contact Dr. Rachael Lancor, Associate Professor of Physics firstname.lastname@example.org.

 Each summer, incoming freshman students, with an interest in science, have the opportunity to travel across the country in the weeks before the semester begins.
 On a recent trip, they visited Yellowstone, Grand Teton, Badlands and many other natural sites out west.
 Watch the video to learn more.